Mark Mitchell (New Zealand politician): In opposition, 2017–2023

-Following the resignation of short-lived National party leader Todd Muller on 14 July 2020, Mitchell ran against fellow MP Judith Collins for the position of Leader of the National Party.
-Ultimately, he lost the election for the position as he was not able to get the required 29 members of the National caucus to back him despite backing from former National leader Simon Bridges.

-During the 2020 New Zealand general election, Mitchell won the seat of Whangaparāoa (which had replaced his previous electorate of Rodney) by a final margin of 7,823 votes.
+Following the resignation of short-lived National party leader Todd Muller on 14 July 2020, Mitchell ran unsuccessfully against fellow MP Judith Collins for the position of Leader of the National Party.
+During the 2020 general election, Mitchell won the seat of Whangaparāoa (which had replaced his previous electorate of Rodney) by a final margin of 7,823 votes.
 Following the election, Mitchell ruled out challenging party leader Collins in the wake of National's landslide defeat.